telerik/maui-docs/controls/treeview/descriptor.md

 | `ItemTemplate` (`DataTemplate`) | Specifies the template applied to the respective type of items. |
 | `ItemStyle` (`Style` with a target type of `TreeViewItemView`) | Specifies the style of the TreeView items. |

-> You can define multipe descriptors in the TreeView.
+> You can define multiple descriptors in the TreeView.

 Here is an example with TreeView descriptor: